How to Take Care of Yourself During a Crisis

 Have you ever had something happen that totally knocked you off balance?
-An unexpected loss, or change that hit a little too hard?
-Maybe it was losing someone close or going through a painful divorce that's still affecting you.
+An unexpected loss, or change that hit you really hard?
+Maybe it was losing someone close to you or experiencing something totally unexpected.

-When a crisis happens it's often a turning point.
-You start to question if there is a higher purpose - it is definitely a test of faith.
-Your ability to cope with the crisis determines the quality of life you'll have after it subsides.
+A crisis is often a turning point.
+You start to question if there’s a higher purpose and it feels like real a test of your faith.
+Your ability to cope with the crisis determines the quality of life you will have after it’s over.

-When you're in the middle of it, you hold on for dear life.
+But when you're in the middle of it, you hold on for dear life.
 Forgetfulness, trouble focusing, depression and panic-attacks are common.
 Crisis can rock you to the core - especially when it's unexpected and you don’t know what to do.

 What qualifies as a crisis?

-The key to coping with any crisis is finding the gift or a lesson attached to that experience.
+The key to coping with a crisis is finding the gift or a lesson attached to that experience.
 At first, the emotions are overwhelming.
-You may be in shock.
+It’s understandable because you may be in shock.
 Everything slows down for awhile.
-It's only after it subsides that you begin to put the pieces together.
+It's only after the crisis subsides that you begin to put the pieces together.

 For me losing my dad to cancer was my first real crisis.
 As a young adult, I had no perspective.
-I had joined a support group a few years before and that became my lifeline.
-It took about 18 months of intense grief but afterwards, I became stronger.
+I had joined a support group and that became my lifeline.
+It took about 18 months of intense grief but afterwards, I came out the other side stronger.
 Ironically, it was living out my worst fear that made me gain confidence.
 I knew I could get through anything after that.

-People mean well, but research shows that after a month, family and friends assume the crisis has past.
+People in your life mean well, but research shows that after a month, family and friends assume the crisis has past.
 But the person still suffering secretly struggles.
 Time passes for everyone but you.
-You pretend the pain isn't there.
-You stop talking about it.
+You pretend the pain isn't there and you stop talking about it.
 Please don’t stop sharing your experience.
 Isolating makes it worse, never better.

-Each crisis is a test of attitude, endurance, patience and support.
+Each crisis is a test of faith, endurance, patience and support.
 No one teaches how to get through a crisis but that's why I'm writing this for you.

 Here are some important lessons learned from crisis.

 Pretending as if nothing happened comes at a price.
-When a crisis hits, your physical and emotional energy are the first to go.
-After an initial surge of adrenaline, you start to crash.
+During a crisis, your physical and emotional energy are the first to go.
+After an initial surge of adrenaline, you start to crash emotionally (and sometimes physically).

-Thinking that you won't survive the pain keeps you fighting against it.
-"If I start to cry I won't stop," but the more you fight the pain the bigger it gets.
+When you think you won't survive the pain, you keep fighting against it.
+You might think "if I start to cry I won't stop," but the more you resist the pain the longer it lasts.

 Lesson: Slow everything down.
 Get back to basics.
-Enough sleep, healthy food, fresh air, healthy comforts like watching Netflix or reading your favorite book will keep you from running on empty.
+Enough sleep, healthy food, fresh air, healthy comforts like watching Netflix or reading your favorite book to avoid running on empty.

-If you're saying to yourself, "I can't bother anyone, they have their own lives."
-But the people who really care for you are waiting to help you.
+If you're saying to yourself, "I can't bother anyone, they have their own lives" you’re wrong!
+The people who really care for you are waiting to support you.

-If you don't feel comfortable asking for support, find other options.
-Join a closed therapy group, try Al-Anon, a 12 step program for friends and families of addicts.
+If you’re not comfortable asking for support, find healthy alternatives.
+Join a local Meetup group, try Al-Anon, a 12 step program for friends and families of addicts.
 Click here to read more on 12 Step groups.
 There are lots of options out there.

 Lesson: When you're in a crisis or significant pain, ask for help.
 Isolating makes it worse and contributes to both depression and addictive behaviors.

 You have to let yourself feel the feelings so that you can move past the pain.

 Avoiding the pain takes a lot of energy.
-When you push those feelings down by getting busy or drinking too much creates more problems.
+When you push those feelings down by being busy or drinking too much you create more problems.
 Compulsive behaviors are the fastest way to avoid painful feelings.
-It may work in the moment but long-term it causes you to feel more separated.
+It works in the moment but long-term it postpones the pain and causes you to feel more isolated.

-If you have the right support, enduring the crisis is more manageable.
-When you can have your feelings in the moment, they won't be on your back for the next several years.
+With the right support, enduring a crisis is more manageable.
+When you can feel your feelings in the present moment, they won't be on your back for the next several years.
 And then won't morph into addictive behavior!

-I've seen this so much in my practice.
+I've seen this so much in my counseling practice.
 When feelings get denied, they create problems like anxiety, depression, health problems, or feeling numb and disconnected.
 Being able to handle your emotions benefits you in every area of your life.
 Work, family, friendships all improve when you are emotionally in tune with yourself.

 The process of healing is the same for any crisis.
-Self-care is vital because your energy is low and you won't be at your best.
+Self-care has to be a priority because your energy will be low and you won't be at your best.
 This is not the time to make major changes or take on new responsibilities.
 Personal energy needs to be conserved.
 Asking for help and getting extra support is always recommended.
+You deserve that!

 Knowing what to expect during is a crisis makes the process less overwhelming.
-You don't have to go sink into a deep depression or have panic attacks.
-You can tolerate the pain and come out the other side.
-I've done this more times than I can count, and I'm better for it and so can you.
+You don't have to sink into a deep depression or struggle with panic attacks.
+You can learn to tolerate the pain and come out the other side.
+I've done this more times than I can count, and I'm healthier because of it and so can you.